 Who Is Samuel L. Jackson?

-Jackson's early memories remained with him when he entered the historically black Morehouse College in Atlanta and became increasingly involved in the black-power movement.
-In 1969, during his junior year, he protested the absence of blacks on the board of trustees by locking several board members in a building for two days and was promptly expelled from the college.
+Jackson's early memories remained with him when he entered the historically Black Morehouse College in Atlanta and became increasingly involved in the Black-power movement.
+In 1969, during his junior year, he protested the absence of Black people on the board of trustees by locking several board members in a building for two days and was promptly expelled from the college.

 That same year, Jackson watched a performance by the Negro Ensemble Company and gained a new inspiration — acting.
 After working as a social worker for two years in Los Angeles, Jackson returned to Morehouse to pursue the study of acting and received his degree in 1972.